Bug report #20601

 But I think at least in theory it should be possible to fix the main issue I was actually reporting even if that one isn't fixed.

-#3 Updated by Alister Hood almost 6 years ago
+#3 Updated by Alister Hood about 6 years ago

 I see the problem is more general - the raster calculator will not complain about any invalid raster name or band number.
 Type in a layer name that doesn't exist, maybe zzz@1, or increase the band number for a raster that does exist, but doesn't have that many bands, and again you will just get an empty result layer.